-The food writer Peggy Knickerbocker said “If angels sprinkled a spice from their wings, this would be it.”
+- Food writer Peggy Knickerbocker said “If angels sprinkled a spice from their wings, this would be it.”
 (Saveur, May/June 2000)

-In her book, Cook Like a Rock Star, Chef Anne Burrell calls it her “Super Secret Flavor Weapon” and uses it to crust pork chops.
+- In her book, Cook Like a Rock Star, Chef Anne Burrell calls it her “Super Secret Flavor Weapon” and uses it to crust pork chops.

-Faith Willinger dubbed it as “one of the most exciting flavors of central Italian cooking."
+- Faith Willinger dubbed it as “one of the most exciting flavors of central Italian cooking."

-Michael Ruhlman, I consider very few ingredients “secret” but Fennel Pollen has been a game changer for chefs for years.
+- Michael Ruhlman, I consider very few ingredients “secret” but Fennel Pollen has been a game changer for chefs for years.
 Very potent, intense and powerful finishing devices, Fennel Pollen gives a whole range of dishes a magical pop that makes you say “wow, where did that come from?”

 Fennel pollen is the pollen collected from flowers on the fennel plant.
 Fennel and its seeds and pollen have been used as an herbal remedy for a host of aliments, including digestive discomforts, and as a purifying food for the body, beneficial for natural detoxification, and weight loss.